Twitter

 Safeguarding your personal data should be a priority.
 Share only what's necessary for the deal.
 It's usually okay to share your first name and your town or city.
 Avoid sharing specific address details, your full name, or your phone number unless vital for the transaction, such as when the item has to be posted (more on this later).

 Beware of anyone urging you to communicate outside the marketplace.
 Doing so might seem convenient, but it exposes you to potential threats.
-Keeping your conversation within the platform offers double benefits: ensuring privacy and allowing the site to keep an eye out for suspicious activity.
+Keeping your conversation within the platform ensures privacy and allows the site to keep an eye out for suspicious activity.
 Should any issue arise, having an archived chat can be a lifesaver.

 Opt for secure payment methods

-Talking to the buyer or seller can offer valuable insights into the transaction's legitimacy.
 Ask pointed questions about the item's condition, history, and other relevant details.
-Scammers often stumble when it comes to specifics, giving vague or inconsistent answers that can be a telltale sign something's amiss.
+Scammers often give vague or inconsistent answers that can be a telltale sign that something's amiss.

 Ask for a signed receipt

 A signed receipt provides a tangible transaction record, listing the items sold, the agreed-upon price, and both parties' acknowledgement of the sale.
-This can be invaluable if any disputes arise later or you need to prove the transaction's legitimacy for any reason, particularly for high-value or significant transactions.
+This can be invaluable if any disputes arise later or you need to prove the transaction's legitimacy.

 Follow your instincts